vlastik01/ExchangeSharp/README.md

-I have forked it to explore it and make posiibly changes
+##I have forked it to explore it and make possibly changes

 <img src='logo.png' width='600' alt="Project's logo" />